 Jesus said, “The harvest is plentiful, but the laborers are few” (Matthew 9:37).
 Are you going to be a laborer, someone willing to take a step of faith and love to share the message of the gospel?

 Strengthen your grasp of the gospel so you can share it with others by taking the free course Grasp the Gospel by Dr. Scott Lothery.
-Watch a preview below.
-Learn more about our practical ministry training program called Open the Bible for Leaders.
+Learn more about our practical training program called Open the Bible Courses.